 ASSET's Youth Program: This program is designed to provide at-risk High School Students with support that enriches their lives through various activities, provides academic support through tutoring, after-school instruction and a safe and quiet place for independent study.
-In 2021, the ASSET's program served 14,000 students, many of the students served by this program can earn their High School Diploma through obtaining credits that they would otherwise not recover.
-This program is currently held at five high schools Monday through Friday, 2:00pm to 6:00pm.
+In 2022, the ASSET's program served 14,000 students, many of the students served by this program can earn their High School Diploma through obtaining credits that they would otherwise not recover.

-Homeless Veterans Reintegration Program: Services provided to this population include job skills training, life skills training, networking, group and individual counseling, connection to housing, food and transportation, ending the cycle of homelessness.
-These services result in outcomes that move people to self-sufficiency through the obtainment of employment, transportation and housing.
+Veteran's Employment Program: Services provided to this population include job skills training, life skills training, networking, group and individual counseling, connection to housing, food and transportation.
+These services result in outcomes that move people to self-sufficiency through the obtainment of employment.